tvee24537/project_1/README.md

 # Weather Checker

-  This gem is made with intention of scraping the NOAA website for weather forecast information.
+This gem is made with intention of scraping the NOAA website for weather forecast information on the current week.

 ## Prerequisites